WVURAIL/dspira/tools/README.md

 - `physicsopenlab.org` answers every automated request with 403 regardless of user agent.
 The pages are fine in a browser.
 - `home.ifa.hawaii.edu` serves an expired certificate, so the check cannot verify it.
-That one is also flagged on `/labs/`, because a reader clicking it gets a browser warning and should know it is expected.
+The `/labs/` page also flags that link.
+Readers receive a browser warning, so the page explains that behavior.
 - `indico.phys.vt.edu` and `wiki.analog.com` refuse HEAD, with 400 and 500
   respectively.
-The checker falls through to GET for any HEAD error, so these come back OK; they are listed here only so the next 4xx-on-HEAD host is recognised rather than treated as dead.
+The checker retries HEAD errors with GET, so these links pass.
+This list helps identify similar hosts that reject HEAD requests.

 A link in the middle bucket is not evidence of a problem.
-If the run cannot reach the internet at all it says so and falls back to offline mode, rather than reporting every link as broken.
+If internet access fails entirely, the checker reports that limitation and switches to offline mode.
+It avoids marking every external link broken.

 ## check_layout.py